Glossary

 Colorway

-A colorway is one specific color combination a garment style is produced in.
-The same cut sold in black, in navy, and in red is three colorways of one product.
+A colorway is one specific color combination a style is produced in, also spelled colourway.
+One jacket in olive, charcoal and burgundy is three colorways.

-Also called: colourway, color way, colorways, color variation, colour variation.
+Also called: colourway, colourways, color way, color ways, colorways, colorway meaning, colourway meaning, colorway definition, what is a colorway, color variation, colour variation.

-A colorway, sometimes written colourway, is a single defined color version of a product, the precise industry term for what shoppers loosely call a color variation.
+A colorway, spelled colourway in British English, is a single defined color version of a product.
+It is the precise industry term for what shoppers loosely call a color variation.
 One jacket pattern offered in olive, in charcoal, and in burgundy is the same style in three colorways.
 In a full tech pack a colorway specifies every visible component, the shell, lining, thread, zipper tape, buttons, and trims, so production and merchandising both know exactly which variant they are dealing with.

 Colorways matter commercially because a proven style can be re-released in new colors for a fraction of the cost of developing a new product.
 The bottleneck is imagery: traditionally every colorway needs its own sample and its own photoshoot before it can reach a product page, which is slow and expensive for catalogs with dozens of SKUs per style.